 - Florida Keys Shrimp Cocktail Appetizer

-- Pan Seared Mahimahi with Basil Butter
+- Seared Mahimahi with Basil Butter

 - Sautéed Shrimp with Coconut Aminos